The-AI-Alliance/trust-safety-evals/docs/ref-stack/ref-stack.markdown

 **Figure 1:** Schematic architecture of a deployment.

 Note that some evaluators won't use `unitxt` and some of them will not run on `lm-evaluation-harness`.
 This is the practical reality of the technology today.
-However, our hope is that the reference stack will prove so popular and so productive to use, that it will be widely adopted by teams doing evaluation R&D.
+However, our hope is that the reference stack will prove so compelling and so productive to use, that it will be widely adopted by teams doing evaluation R&D.

 ### Execution Framework